Rico Oller

-Thomas "Rico" Oller (born July 16, 1958) is a Republican U.S. politician from California.
-He served in the California State Assembly, representing the 4th District from 1996 to 2000, and the California State Senate, representing the 1st district from 2000 to 2004.
+Thomas "Rico" Oller (July 16, 1958 – September 12, 2025) was an American politician from California.
+A Republican, he served in the California State Assembly, representing the 4th District from 1996 to 2000, and the California State Senate, representing the 1st district from 2000 to 2004.

-Early life
+Background

 Born in Fresno, California, Oller graduated from California State University, Stanislaus in 1980.
 In 1981, Oller started his building materials business.
+He died in San Andreas, California, on September 12, 2025, at the age of 67.

 Political career

 In 2004, Oller ran for Congress in California's 3rd congressional district, but narrowly lost the Republican primary to former California Attorney General Dan Lungren.
 On January 10, 2008, Oller again ran for Congress, this time in California's 4th congressional district, for a seat being vacated by retiring Congressman John Doolittle.
 He faced opposition from former Congressman Doug Ose.
 On March 4, 2008, Oller dropped out of the race when California State Senator Tom McClintock (R-Thousand Oaks) announced that he was running for Doolittle's seat.
 In a statement, Oller said his decision was "a bitter pill indeed for me to swallow."
 But, he said he was endorsing McClintock to prevent the election of Ose, whom he labeled as "an unarguably liberal Republican."
 Oller ran for the newly former 5th Assembly District in 2012, facing Madera County Supervisor Frank Bigelow in the November general election.
 Oller lost to Bigelow by 5.7% in an upset.